 What programs does the University of South Carolina offer?

-From Art History to Nuclear Engineering, the University of South Carolina offers over 100 undergraduate programs for our students.
-Visit our site to see a full list of programs of study offered at the University of South Carolina.
+From Art History to Aerospace Engineering, the University of South Carolina offers over 100 undergraduate programs for our students.

 What are the rankings at the University of South Carolina?

-The University of South Carolina boasts many prominent nationally ranked programs- including our Hospitality, Retail, and Sport Management Program, International Business Program, and our Engineering Program.
+The University of South Carolina boasts many prominent nationally ranked programs, including our Hospitality, Retail, and Sport Management Program, International Business Program and Engineering Program.

 What is the campus like?

 The University of South Carolina is located in downtown Columbia on 1,942,491.1 square meters of land.
 Our campus was founded in 1801 with just a few students and professors.
-Since then, our student body has grown to 25,254 undergraduate and 8,518 graduate students.
+Since then, our student body has grown to 26,733 undergraduate and 8,062 graduate and professional students.

 You are welcome to come see our beautiful campus for yourself by coming and scheduling a tour.

 If you can’t make it to campus, check out our virtual tour of campus.